 DIRECTIONS: LEFT CLICK to view.
 RIGHT CLICK to download & print.

-FUN TRIVIA and FACTS about LEAVES
+FUN TRIVIA about LEAVES

 MAPLE: There are over 200 different species of maple trees.
 Maple leaves are wide with deep indentations.
 They have 3 main veins radiating from the base of the leaf.
 The leaves vary from 2 - 5 inches in size, depending on the species.
 Most Maple trees are located in North America, Canada and Europe.
 The Canadian flag has a maple leaf symbol in the center.
 The maple leaf symbol is on the back of a penny.